k-michos/myproject/README.txt

 -------Technical Details and Instructions to run the application-------

 In order to deploy and run this Springboot application, you need Java 17 and Maven 3.8.5.
 Also, because the back-end stores its data to a mysql database, you need to have a running mysql 8 instance.
+If you want to run it in a container using Docker, you need to have install docker, too.

 Access to GUI home page: http://localhost:8080/myapp/webapp/home

 Included a Postman suite that tests the rest API of the application: myapp.postman_collection.json This suite can be imported in Postman and execute the API calls described above.

-Commands: 	Execute them in the cloned project's path
+Commands: We have 3 cases depending on what we want to do.
+Execute one of the three set of commands in the cloned project's path

-				1. To run it locally: 	In application.properties file, set the proper spring.datasource.url, according to the comment (1st one to run it locally and comment-out the other one).
+				1. To run it locally: 	In application.properties file, make sure that the proper spring.datasource.url is set, according to the comment (1st one to run it locally and comment-out the other one).

 										- mvn clean install -DskipTests  (-DskipTests flag is to skip tests)

 										- mvn spring-boot:run  	(mysql should be up and running)

+				2. When using Docker: 	In application.properties file, make sure that the proper spring.datasource.url is set, according to the comment (2nd one to run it as Docker).
+If it is not, we need
+					(with the			to proceed with set of commands No 3, because the application needs to be built. published image)
-				2. When using Docker: 	We need to create the network on which we will run this docker-compose.yml script.
+										We need to create the network on which we will run this docker-compose.yml script.
-				    (with the 			- docker network create app-mysql published image)
+				     					- docker network create app-mysql

 										Finally, execute the docker-compose command, so to start both dockers.
 										- docker-compose up

-				3. When using Docker:	In application.properties file, set the proper spring.datasource.url, according to the comment (3rd one to run it as Docker).
+				3. When using Docker:	In application.properties file, make sure that the proper spring.datasource.url is set, according to the comment (2nd one to run it as Docker).
 					(and we build
 					the app)			Build the application.
 										- mvn clean install -DskipTests